Bangles and Choora: An Intricate Web of Tradition in Indian Wedding Attire

 Shankha Pola in Eastern India

 Eastern Indian brides, from West Bengal, have a distinctive custom of decorating bangles made of conch shells, called “shankha pola.”
-When worn with red and white bangles, these symbolize the joyful start of a married life.
+When worn with red and white bangles, these symbolize the joyful start of married life.
 It is said that the sound of the shankha bangles will protect the newlyweds from bad spirits and bring them wealth.

-Gold bangles in southern India
+Gold Bangles in Southern India

 South Indian brides wear gold bangles as a symbol of wealth, success, and the lasting nature of their marriage.
 A vital component of the bridal trousseau, the shimmer of gold is said to bestow blessings and good fortune onto the newlyweds.
 Gold bangles that are reminiscent of temple jewelry are a popular choice among South Indian brides.